digitalrebar/doc/user/webui/barclamps.rst

 Editing Barclamps
 -----------------

 It is possible to add or edit barclamps as JSON files from the UI.
 Due to the complexity of the options, only JSON editing is available at this time.
-Creating barclamps is covered in the developer sections of this guide.
+Creating barclamps is covered in the developer section at :reF:`barclamp_dev`.

 .. image:: /images/screens/dr_barclamp_edit.png